Frequently Asked Questions

 Q: What happens when a LOTTO MAX Jackpot or MAXMILLIONS prizes aren’t won?

-A: Like with LOTTO 6/49, any LOTTO MAX Jackpot amount not won carries over and is added to the Jackpot amount generated by sales for the next draw.
-The difference, however, is that the LOTTO MAX Jackpot stops growing when it reaches $60 Million, and any additional 7/7 funding creates multiple $1 Million prizes (MAXMILLIONS).
-MAXMILLIONS prizes not won also carry over to the next draw.
+A: Like with LOTTO 6/49, any LOTTO MAX jackpot amount not won carries over and is added to the jackpot amount generated by sales for the next draw.
+The difference, however, is that the LOTTO MAX jackpot stops growing when it reaches $70 Million, and any additional 7/7 funding creates multiple $1 million prizes (MAXMILLIONS).
+MAXMILLIONS prizes generated by sales not won are added to those available for the next draw.
+However, please note that the rollover does not take into account any guarantee which the ILC may have given as to the jackpot or MAXMILLIONS.

 Q: How do I win on WESTERN MAX?

-A: To win or share the $2 Million Top Prize for the main draw, one of your selections must exactly match all seven main winning numbers drawn for the eligible draw date.
+A: To win or share the $2 million jackpot for the main draw, one of your selections must exactly match all seven main winning numbers drawn for the eligible draw date.
 There are also subsidiary prizes to be won for matching as few as three of the winning main draw numbers on one line of your ticket.
-To win or share one of the additional $1 Million prizes, you must exactly match all seven numbers from one of the seven additional sets of winning numbers.
+To win or share one of the additional $1 million prizes, you must exactly match all seven numbers from one of the 14 additional sets of winning numbers.
 There are no subsidiary prizes.

 A: Because it's only available within the Prairie Provinces and Territories, WESTERN MAX has about 15% of the player base of the national lottery games like LOTTO MAX and LOTTO 6/49.
-The game was therefore designed to offer the same Top Prizes to players on every draw.
+The game was therefore designed to offer the same jackpot to players on every draw.
 If WESTERN MAX had been designed with rolling jackpots, those jackpots would have started at a much lower level.
-With WESTERN MAX's current structure, a $2 Million Top Prize and seven $1 Million prizes will always be available, whether or not some or all of them were won the week before.
+With WESTERN MAX's current structure, a $2 million jackpot and 14 $1 million prizes will always be available, whether or not some or all of them were won the week before.
 The weeks when the top prizes are not won essentially pay for subsequent prizes when there is a winner.

 Q: What is the GRAND NUMBER (GN)?